jjaswanson4/patching-demo/README.md

 8. Re-run Red Hat Insights for Red Hat Enterprise Linux

 ### Requirements:
-- An existing satellite server that can provision infrastructure (compute resources set up)
+- An existing Satellite server that can provision infrastructure (compute resources set up)
+- A manifest for the Satellite server that will be provisioned
+- A manifest for the Ansible Tower instance that will be provisioned

 ### What Needs to be Provided:
 Most variables are self-explanitory, however a few are omitted due to being unique to my environment, namely: